-Based on current HFEA (Human Fertilisation and Embryology Authority) guidelines, only two embryos (or a maximum of three if the woman is over 40) may be transferred after a treatment cycle.
+The Human Fertilisation and Embryology Authority (HFEA) guidance is that only two embryos (or a maximum of three if the woman is over 40) may be transferred after a treatment cycle.

-In a Frozen Embryo Replacement Cycle the woman takes medications to prepare her womb to receive these embryos.
-The advantage of this treatment is that there is no need to use hormone injections to stimulate the ovaries.
+In a Frozen Embryo Replacement Cycle, we’ll give you medications to prepare your womb to receive these embryos.
+There’s no need to use hormone injections to stimulate the ovaries.

-An ultrasound scan is performed to assess the lining of the uterus to determine whether it is ready to receive the embryo.
+You’ll have an ultrasound scan to assess the lining of the uterus to see if it is ready to receive the embryo.
 Once the lining is ready, embryos are thawed and transferred.

-The number of embryos to be thawed in any one attempt will be discussed in advance with the ACU doctor or the embryologist.
+The number of embryos to be thawed in any one attempt will be discussed in advance with the Assisted Conception Unit doctor or the embryologist.

 The current pregnancy (live birth) rate for frozen embryo transfer is 17%.
 This compares favourably with the average national rate.